Legal Notices

 2. Who the Curtis Entities are

 Curtis is an international law firm operating through a number of Curtis entities and offices worldwide.
-The “Curtis Entities” are: Curtis, Mallet-Prevost, Colt & Mosle LLP (incorporated in England and Wales as a limited liability partnership under the Limited Liability Partnerships Act 2000 with registered number OC302168) with offices in London, Brussels, Frankfurt, Milan and Rome and Curtis, Mallet-Prevost, Colt & Mosle (France) LLP, (incorporated in England and Wales as a limited liability partnership under the Limited Liability Partnerships Act 2000 with registered number OC428111) with an office in Paris, together (“Curtis UK”); Curtis, Mallet-Prevost, Colt & Mosle LLP, a limited liability partnership organized under the laws of the State of New York, USA (“Curtis NY”) with offices in the United States, Beijing, Dubai and Muscat; Curtis, Mallet-Prevost, Colt & Mosle S.A.S., a Colombian simplified stock corporation with an office in Bogotá; Curtis, Mallet-Prevost, Colt & Mosle, S.C., a Mexican partnership with an office in Mexico City; Servicios Juridicos CMP Sociedad Civil, an Argentine partnership with an office in Buenos Aires; Curtis Mallet-Prevost (Kazakhstan) LLP, a Kazakh entity with offices in Almaty and Astana; Curtis Mallet-Prevost (Qazaqstan) Limited, an Astana International Financial Centre (AIFC) registered entity with an office in Astana; and Curtis, Mallet-Prevost, Colt & Mosle, Ltd., a Guernsey, Channel Islands entity; and “Curtis Entity” means any one of them.
+The “Curtis Entities” are: Curtis, Mallet-Prevost, Colt & Mosle LLP (incorporated in England and Wales as a limited liability partnership under the Limited Liability Partnerships Act 2000 with registered number OC302168) with offices in London, Frankfurt, Milan and Rome and Curtis, Mallet-Prevost, Colt & Mosle (France) LLP, (incorporated in England and Wales as a limited liability partnership under the Limited Liability Partnerships Act 2000 with registered number OC428111) with an office in Paris, together (“Curtis UK”); Curtis, Mallet-Prevost, Colt & Mosle LLP, a limited liability partnership organized under the laws of the State of New York, USA (“Curtis NY”) with offices in the United States, Beijing, Dubai and Muscat; Curtis, Mallet-Prevost, Colt & Mosle S.A.S., a Colombian simplified stock corporation with an office in Bogotá; Curtis, Mallet-Prevost, Colt & Mosle, S.C., a Mexican partnership with an office in Mexico City; Servicios Juridicos CMP Sociedad Civil, an Argentine partnership with an office in Buenos Aires; Curtis Mallet-Prevost (Kazakhstan) LLP, a Kazakh entity with offices in Almaty and Astana; Curtis Mallet-Prevost (Qazaqstan) Limited, an Astana International Financial Centre (AIFC) registered entity with an office in Astana; and Curtis, Mallet-Prevost, Colt & Mosle, Ltd., a Guernsey, Channel Islands entity; and “Curtis Entity” means any one of them.

 The primary data controller in so far as Curtis Entities are concerned when processing data for the purposes set out in sections 5 and 6 below will be the Curtis Entity issuing the engagement letter.
 The Curtis Entities will use data for the limited purpose for which it is provided in connection with the provision of the Curtis Entities’ legal services for clients.
 The Curtis Entities take responsibility for controlling the personal data received by them from time to time in accordance with the limited discretion afforded to the Curtis Entities by the retainer with the client subject to legal and/or regulatory obligations, and/or professional rules and/or standards to which each Curtis Entity is subject.